The rise of the internet and mobile technologies has made it easier to do business online.

-- Hiring an outsourced agency is also cost-effective and scalable.
-You can choose the amount of work, number of staff, and project timeframe that adheres to your budget.
+- Hiring an outsourced agency is cost-effective and scalable.
+You can choose the amount of work, the number of staff, and the project timeframe that adheres to your budget.

-- Moreover, it will be easier to draw up documentation and settle on your own terms with an agency.
+- It will be easier to draw up documentation and settle on your own terms with an agency.

-- You won’t have to deal with the complaints that are limited to the sprawling freelancer networks, such as delays in the middleman’s customer services or payment issues.
+- You won’t have to deal with the complaints that are limited to the sprawling freelancer networks.
+This includes delays in the middleman’s customer services or payment issues.

 - Agencies are typically held to stricter service standards and protocols.
 You’ll surely benefit from this uniform consistency in how they’ll deliver their work.

-- This also means that outsourced agencies have a higher level of accountability—to you and to the trade and employment laws of the country in which they are incorporated.
+- Outsourced agencies have a higher level of accountability—to you and to the trade and employment laws of the country in which they are incorporated.

-- This isn’t to say that you will have less options to choose from.
-On the contrary: you’ll have the chance to source talent among industry leaders in business process outsourcing and people or teams that might already have good reputations in their home countries and offshore.
+This isn’t to say that you will have fewer options to choose from.
+On the contrary: you’ll have the chance to source talent among industry leaders in the BPO industry that might already have good reputations in their home countries and offshore.

-So, we invite you to look into outsourcing as an alternative to freelancing—and to reap the best from the millions out there in the global talent pool.
+Consider looking into outsourcing as an alternative to freelancing—and reap the best people from the global talent pool.

 If you’re curious about outsourcing and would like to get started, complete this form and get 3 free quotes from Outsource Accelerator.